sethreidnz/react-introduction-tutorial/03-Converting-HTML-To-JSX.md

 import './index.css';
 ```

 That's it!
+Now my css will be bundled up with my JavaScript.
 In the next step we will start breaking this HTML into components.

 Next Step - [Stateless Functional Components](04-Stateless-Functional-Components.md)